A little leaven leavens the whole lump of dough. Galatians 5:9

 What type of leaven is being talked about in Galatians 5:9?
 The leaven believers are being warned against in Galatians 5:9 is false teaching.
 By reading the entire passage of Galatians 5:1-12, you will learn that some had come to teach them that they must be circumcised to be saved (Acts 15:1), that is why Paul tells them in verse 6, that it is faith not their state of circumcision that has meaning.

-So is false teaching the only form of leaven?
-No, sin in any form is leave (1 Corinthians 5:6-8, Ephesians 4:22-32), if we go back to Galatians 5:7, we learn the reason false teaching is leaven.
-False teaching causes one to be hindered in their obedience to the truth, so false teaching causes one to sin (Job 24:13, Romans 2:8, 2 Thessalonians 1:8, 1 Peter 1:22, 1 Peter 4:17).
+So, is false teaching the only form of leaven?
+No, sin in any form is leaven.
+If we go back to Galatians 5:7, we learn the reason false teaching is leaven.
+False teaching causes one to be hindered in their obedience to the truth, so false teaching causes one to sin.
+(1 Corinthians 5:6-8, Ephesians 4:22-32, Job 24:13, Romans 2:8, 2 Thessalonians 1:8, 1 Peter 1:22, 1 Peter 4:17).

-1) “christians are not perfect, they are forgiven”, what does this expression teach you?
-That as a christian you are going to sin, so just seek forgiveness instead of perfection.
-From Scripture let’s demonstrate why this false teaching is counter to The WORD of GOD:
+1) “Christians are not perfect, they are forgiven”, what does this expression teach you?
+That as a Christian you are going to sin, so just seek forgiveness instead of perfection.
+From Scripture let us demonstrate why this false teaching is counter to The Word of God: